Skip to content

 Filled example: first reply to a listing inquiry

-A filled version should sound like one person wrote it for one lead, not like a CRM field dump.
+A filled version should sound like one person wrote it for one lead.

 Follow-up after no reply

-Use this when you already replied once and want a second touch that feels useful, not needy.
+Use this when you already replied once and want the second touch to add something specific.

 Still looking in [Area]?